zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-that, unlike Eqn 4.14, cannot be immediately simplified further.
-However, if we only consider high-frequency electromagnetic radiation, and if the [temperature](https://en.wikipedia.org/wiki/Thermal_velocity) of the substance is not too high, then we can assume that the fundamental period \\(T_1\\) of the electromagnetic field is much shorter than the amount of time \\(T_e\\) it takes the system to evolve to a significant degree:
+that, unlike Eqn 4.14, cannot be readily simplified any further.
+However, suppose that we only consider high-frequency electromagnetic radiation, and that the [temperature](https://en.wikipedia.org/wiki/Thermal_velocity) of the substance is not too high; this implies that the fundamental period \\(T_1\\) of the electromagnetic field is much shorter than the amount of time \\(T_e\\) it takes the system to evolve to a significant degree:

 $$ \tag{1p.13}
 	T_e \gg T_1.
 $$

-This permits us to split the time-averaging process in two steps
+This permits us to split the time-averaging process in two separate steps

 $$ \tag{1p.14}
-\small
 \begin{aligned}
 	\braket{\braket{\bm{S}}}
 	&\approx \lim_{T \to \infin} \frac{1}{T} \int\_{0}^{T}